TalalBadreddine/LuWebsite/GITHUB_STUFF.md

 * Option One : Create a pull request it will show you the differences betweem files and you can accept or refuse the pull request (you can do this on the github website)

 * Option Two : Directly mergin the two branches.
+1. Check if everything is good "git pull origin your-branch-name"
-1. Checkout to main "git checkout main"
+2. Checkout to main "git checkout main"
-2. push to origin "git push origin BRANCH"
+3. push to origin "git merge your-branch-name"